Corina Tan

 FREQUENTLY ASKED QUESTIONS

-If you have been injured in an accident due to someone else’s negligence, you should contact a personal injury lawyer as soon as possible.
-An experienced lawyer can help you understand your rights and options, and will work to ensure that you receive the maximum compensation for your injuries.
+If you have been injured due to someone else’s negligence or recklessness, you should contact a personal injury lawyer as soon as possible.
+A personal injury lawyer can help you understand your legal rights, evaluate your case, and provide guidance on how to proceed with a claim.
 The at fault party will likely have an entire insurance company working on their side.
 Shouldn’t you have someone on your side too?

 The most common motorcycle injury is a broken bone, typically in the arm or leg.
 Other common injuries include road rash, sprains and strains, and head and neck injuries.